 Correspondence, reports, publications, and other documents from international education-related organizations with which DeDe Long was involved during her time at the University of Arkansas.

-Correspondence, reports, minutes, publications, financial records, legal records, and other official records of NAFSA: Association of International Educators and related committees and subcommittees.
+Correspondence, reports, minutes, publications, financial records, legal records, photographs, audio/visual materials, and other official records of NAFSA: Association of International Educators and related committees and subcommittees.

 Material in the collection comprises official records including board minutes, correspondence, financial statements and budgets, legal documents, publications, reports, photographs, and audio and video material.

 The Peace Links records of Bonnie Halprin represent a decade of work with women against nuclear war and cultural understanding with the USSR.
 They include Peace Links meeting minutes, local and national conference materials, educational literature, photographs of trips to the Soviet Union, Peace Links video tapes as well as correspondence and an extensive newspaper clipping collection.